Wasserwecken/BoidSimulation/README.md

 ## Performance implementations
 - Nearest neighbor evaluation ist done by a grid system, no use of unity physics
-- Boid data gets aggregated per grid chunk.
+- Boid data gets aggregated in chunks.
 - Position based heuristic to evaluate relevant neighbor chunks.
-- Avoidance of memory allocations.
-(As far as possible)
+- Memory allocations optimisations.

+# Branch seminar
+This branch was used to teach students in a workshop how boids are working.
+This simulation uses unity physics to determine its neighbours and a clear, not optimized, code style for the simulation rules for good readablility and understanding.